Migration in China: People's Republic of China

 The founding of China's special economic zones prompted migration to the SEZs from across southern and southwest China and workers, particularly younger women, could earn significantly more for factory work in SEZs than they could earn in their hometowns.

 The 1994 fiscal reform also impacted patterns of migration and urbanization in China.
 Under the pre-1994 system of fiscal contracting, township and village enterprises (TVEs) had been an important mechanism of industrialization and most peasants who sought a factory job chose to stay in their hometowns and work at TVEs.
 TVEs began to decline after the 1994 reform and this contributed to major increases in workers migrating to urban areas.

+Between 1978 and 1999, an estimated 174 million people migrated from China's rural areas to its urban areas.

 In 2000, the Chinese government began encouraging westward migration as part of an effort to increase development in China's western and minority regions with a reallocation of technological, human, and financial resources.

+In 2003, the Sun Zhigang incident occurred, in which a migrant worker was beaten to death at a custody and repatriation center (where people without appropriate urban resident permits were held) in Guangzhou.
+The government responded by closing all such centers and removing legal barriers that prevented rural people from working in cities.
+The state also cracked down on employers who failed to pay migrant workers or paid them late.

 In 2006 it was estimated that China was experiencing a –0.39 per 1,000 population net migration rate.
 According to National Bureau of Statistics, there were 252.78 million migrant workers in China in 2011.

+China established a digital social security card, which had been issued to 715 million citizens by the end of 2022.
+For migrant workers, the digital social security card facilitates their access to benefits and avoids the need to return to their place of household registration to access their benefits.